DarkGhostHunter/Laraguard/README.md

 ### Recovery Codes

-Recovery Codes are automatically generated each time the Two Factor Authentication is enabled.
+Recovery Codes are automatically generated each time the Two-Factor Authentication is enabled.
 By default, a Collection of ten one-use 8-characters codes are created.

 You can show them using `getRecoveryCodes()`.